ubeda/DIRACDocs/source/AdministratorGuide/Systems/ResourceStatus/index.rst

 This means that by default we have four *InspectorAgents* ( *Site*, *Service*, *Resource* and *StorageElement* ).

-Each one of them queries the ResourceStatusDB with the API in order to get all individuals not checked recently
+Each one of them queries the ResourceStatusDB with the Client in order to get all individuals not checked recently

 .. note:: Recently checked ?
 Well, take a look to the developers documentation.